Content Dependencies module

 Content dependencies are references between content items.
 When a page links to another page, a dependency is created.
 Similarly, when a page uses an asset from the DAM, a dependency is created between the page and the asset.

-The Content Dependencies module displays dependencies between the selected content item and other items, whether the items reside in the same Magnolia workspace or in different ones.
-Editors can see the consequence of deleting the selected item and whether dependent items need to be activated together.
+The Content Dependencies module enables you to display and manage these relationships, whether the items reside in the same Magnolia workspace or in different ones.

 Installing with Maven